kongware/ftor/README.md

 ## Terminology

 * composable function: A pure function that is partially applicable in its last argument
+* first order function: A function that solely takes non-functional arguments and solely returns non-functional results
-* operator function: A pure and first order function that performs a monoidal operation (combines something)
+* higher order function: A function that accepts functional arguments and/or returns functional results
 * action: An impure (and frequently nullary) function that performs side effects
-* type representative (type rep): A plain old Javascript object that contains static methods and forms a type class (e.g. Functor)
+* type representative (type rep): A plain old Javascript `Object` that contains static methods and forms a type class (e.g. Functor)

 ## Type signature extensions